Prospective Students

 Important Information for Prospective Students:

-In order to add yourself to the waitlist, please email data-director@umd.edu with your request, UID number, and an attached pdf copy of your unofficial transcript.
+In order to be considered, please email data-director@umd.edu with your request, UID number, and an attached pdf copy of your unofficial transcript.

 Office Hours: